ibm-cloud-docs/vpc/image-rbac-permissions.md

 4. UnderAdd attributes, select **Resource group**.
 5. From the dropdown, select the resource group you want to use.
 6. Select **Resource type** under **Add attributes** and select the resource type **Image Service for VPC**.
 Optionally you may choose a particular image ID for the policy.
 7. Select an RBAC permission role.
-Roles are displayed in Yable 1.
+Roles are displayed in Table 1.
 8. Click **Add**.
 9. Click **Assign**.